|

 Unlinks the item val from the set.

-The function searches the item val in the set and unlink it from the set if it is found and is equal to val.
+The function searches the item val in the set and unlink it if it is found and is equal to val.

 The function returns true if success and false otherwise.